 As part of her role as an industry strategist, Kristen lectures extensively on issues facing the publishing world including the effect of technology and culture on books and reading, the role of bookstores and libraries in the lives of 21st century readers, and emerging models for the Publishing Industry.

-She regularly presents at national and international conferences including O'Reilly Tools of Change, Digital Book World, Editech, TOC Bologna, The Digital Publishing Conference of the City College of London, UK, regional and national meetings of The Society of Children's Books Writers and Illustrators (SCBWI) Writer's Digest, Muse & the Marketplace, and Book Expo America (BEA).
+She regularly presents at national and international conferences including IDPF, Digital Book World, Editech, TOC Bologna, The Digital Publishing Conference of the City College of London, UK, regional and national meetings of The Society of Children's Books Writers and Illustrators (SCBWI) Writer's Digest, Muse & the Marketplace, and Book Expo America (BEA).

-In 2010, she began to co-author Bowker Pubtrack's deep-dive consumer study of the children's book market, Understanding the Children's Book Consumer in the Digital Age, which now runs bi-annually.
-In 2012, she became the co-chair for O'Reilly Media's Author (R)evolution Day, a new TOC conference for professional authors and creators looking for new paths to market, which launched in 2013.
+Since 2010, she has edited Nielsen Book's deep-dive consumer study of the children's book market, Children's Books in the Digital World, which originated at R.R.
+Bowker.
+In 2013, she was the co-chair of O'Reilly Media's Author (R)evolution Day, a TOC conference for professional authors and creators looking for new paths to market.

 Kristen is deeply interested in the confluence of emerging consumer behavior, technology, literacy, and new models of publishing in the 21st Century.